 Each alternative below is ranked by how decisively it solves a specific Printify weakness — not by raw popularity.
 Pick the one that maps to your pain point from the section above.

 Printful is the most-compared Printify alternative for a reason.
-It owns its print facilities (rather than aggregating like Printify), so quality is more consistent batch to batch.
+It owns its print facilities rather than aggregating third-party providers the way Printify does, so quality is more consistent batch to batch.
+As of mid-2026, both Printful and Printify operate under a shared parent company called Fyul — but they run as fully separate products with separate pricing.

-Base costs run roughly $4–$8 higher than Printify on common shirt SKUs.
+Base costs run higher than Printify on common shirt SKUs.
 Fulfillment is slightly faster in the US.
-The integration list (Shopify, Etsy, WooCommerce, eBay, Amazon, TikTok) matches Printify's almost exactly.
+The integration list covers Shopify, Etsy, WooCommerce, and other major platforms.

 Best for: Sellers who lost customers to a bad print run and need quality consistency more than they need the lowest base cost.
-For a full head-to-head on the Shopify-native stack, see our Shopify vs Printify breakdown.
+For a dedicated Bonfire comparison in the Printify ecosystem, see our Bonfire vs Printify breakdown.

 2. Gelato — the international winner

-Gelato runs local production in 32+ countries.
+Gelato runs local production across 32+ countries.
 An order from London prints in the UK.
 An order from Sydney prints in Australia.
 Shipping costs and delivery windows collapse compared to US-origin POD.
+Gelato remains an independent company — it is not part of the Fyul group — which makes it a clean diversification move for sellers worried about relying on a single platform family.

 Base prices sit between Printful and Printify.
 The catalog is narrower than Printify's, but apparel, posters, mugs, and home decor are well covered.